opoink/opoink-app-2/README.md

 -------
     php composer create-project opoink/opoink-app-2

-If you dont have composer istalled on your machine, you can download composer.phar
+If you dont have composer installed on your machine, you can download composer.phar

     wget https://getcomposer.org/composer.phar